Ncmexp2717/OMXTool/README.md

 ![Option](https://github.com/Ncmexp2717/OMXTool/raw/images/figure5.png)

 - The settings are saved on clicking the `Close` button in the `Option` window.
-- Clicking the `Reset` button sets them to the default settings.
+- Clicking the `Reset` button sets them the default settings.